linoshkmalayil/Nuked-SC55-GUI-Float/documentation/BUILDING.md

 cp /mingw64/bin/SDL2.dll SDL2.dll
 ```
 Or you can copy `SDL2.dll` from the location of SDL2 SDK and copy it to the binary directory.

+For Remote Control support, make sure to install `pygame` and `pywin32` modules in python.

 #### ASIO (optional)